enorms/lifekaizen.github.io/index.md

 ### Larger projects:
 * [Measured Insight](/assets/measured_insight.pdf) - Paid beta of a statistical system to find product issues early
 * [Humidor App](/pages/humidor-app.html) - Wrote the entirety of the React Native app including bluetooth integration
+* Cam Stand - For racing engines, a precision dynometer for camshafts (In progress)

 ### Fooling around: